FHTW-HWSE/projekt-gruppe-20-yadalufi/items/item-8.md

 Given name and ID were passed in,<br />
 When both is valid,<br />
 Then it is saved to the room.

+### 6.
+---
+Given that a student has been added to the room,<br />
+When the user wants to add another student,<br />
+Then the user is prompted to enter the student's name and ID.

+### 7.
+---
+Given that a student has been added to the room, <br />
+When the user selects "Delete student" in the menu, <br />
+Then the student is deleted from the list.